RaviSoji/colab_utils/README.md

     drive = colab_utils.get_gdrive()
     ```

-    - Running this will display something like the following:
+    - Running this should display something like the following:
        ```
-       Go to the following link in your browser:
+       Go to the following link in your browser: https://accounts.google.com/o/oauth2/auth?redirectXXXXXXXXXXXXXXXXX

-       https://accounts.google.com/o/oauth2/auth?redirectXXXXXXXXXXXXXXXXX

        Enter verification code: ___________________
        ```

 4. Authenticate your Google Drive object by clicking the link,
     supplying consent, copying the displayed code,
     and pasting into the `verification code` field.